by Texas Homesteader ~

 To make the infusion, boil 2 cups of water in a large saucepan.
 Then remove the pan from the heat.

-Add 2 cups of prepared honeysuckle flowers, stir and cover the pan to allow the blooms to steep for 45 minutes.
+Add 2 cups of prepared honeysuckle flowers, stir and cover the pan to allow the blooms to steep for 45 minutes to an hour.

 I stir my infusion every 15 minutes or so since I want all the delightful nectar transferred into my infusion!